 During the war Palestine had been a place to go on leave from the Western Desert, get medical treatment or where supply, repair and training units were based.
 Those fighting Vichy forces in Syria or Iraq also passed through, and it was used for supplies going north to the Russians.
 It was relatively peaceful as there was something of a truce with the Palestinian Arabs and the Zionist Jews (apart from the Stern and Irgun gangsters) while the common enemy was fought.

 When the war ended British and Empire forces were spread around the globe: Europe, the Middle East, India, Africa and the Far East; all wanted to go home.
 Disbanding so many was difficult and experienced men had to be slowly replaced by conscripts so there was a mix of battle-hardened men and raw recruits although many young people from cities had plenty of experience of danger as many had acted as runners through the blitz or performed other responsible tasks.
-However, the young men and women posted to Palestine in 1945 either as regulars or conscripts had little idea that although fighting was supposed to be over this was far from the case in Palestine.
+However, the young men and women posted to Palestine in 1945 either as regulars or conscripts had little idea that while fighting was supposed to be over this was far from the case in Palestine.
 Some units had been preparing for embarkation to the USA for training to invade Japan as part of Operation Olympic and a battalion of the Argylls, for instance, had been preparing to move to India.
 Suddenly, with the dropping of the atom bombs on Japan the war was over and while looking forward to going home many found themselves instead in Palestine.
-As the violence escalated troops realized that the politicians had put them into an impossible situation and everyone in Palestine was still very much on Active Service.
+As the violence there escalated troops realized that the politicians had put them into an impossible situation and everyone was still very much on Active Service.
 Some like Bill Greenfield had joined up for the 'State of the Emergency' in 1939 and expected to serve for six months.
 He chose the army and terra firma ("the more firma, the less terror").
 It was seven and a half years before he was demobbed and his daughter was four when he finally saw her.
 This was not unusual.

 How a young National Serviceman might feel about a Palestine posting is summed up by Arnold Jordan although as it turned out he was sent to Ismailia:

 Albert Kemp from Aberdeen missed a Palestine posting because he slept in and got 7 days instead.
 You could always try slipping the Posting Sergeant a packet of Players but this wasn't a particularly reliable method of avoiding Palestine.
 On the other hand, Palestine did have sunshine and plenty of food whereas at home there were problems with jobs, housing, grim winters, and rationing (even bread) which would continue into the early 50s.
 Palestine had goodies not seen for years a sandbag full of oranges was only a shilling and at home your ration was one egg a week, in Palestine: as many as you liked.